 Photo Credit: Matt Zuro

-The Goldeyes now return to their hub city of Fargo, North Dakota where they will host a three-game weekend series with the St. Paul Saints.
-Friday’s game gets underway at 6:00 PM with lefty Kevin McGovern (0-1, 5.58) going up against Eddie Medina (1-3, 7.00).
-All the action can be heard locally on 93.7 FM CJNU and worldwide at www.cjnu.ca.
+Winnipeg now returns to their temporary home of Jackson, Tennessee where they will begin a three-game series with the Cleburne Railroaders at The Ballpark at Jackson Tuesday at 6:35 p.m.
+All the action can be heard locally on CJNU 93.7 FM and worldwide at www.cjnu.ca.